50 Spooky Graveyards Across the Country

 St. Louis Cemetery No. 1 is one of the best-known (and possibly most haunted) cemeteries in the country.
 It's the resting place of Marie Laveau, the "grande voodoo queen."
 The cemetery was closed to the public in 2015 but can still be visited by family members of the deceased and those accompanied by a licensed tour guide.

-Howard Street Cemetery in Salem has ties back to the infamous 17th century witch trials, when Giles Corey was tortured to death in a Howard Street field.
+Salem’s Howard Street Cemetery has ties back to the infamous 17th century witch trials, when Giles Corey was tortured to death in a Howard Street field.
 He cursed the town before gasping for his last breath, and his spirit is said to haunt the area.

 Camp Chase Confederate Cemetery in Columbus was a training ground and prisoner-of-war camp during the Civil War.
 Several thousand Confederate soldiers died from disease, exposure, or malnutrition while detained here.
 Today it is a national park reputedly inhabited by spirits.
 One is known as the Lady in Gray, perhaps a woman named Louisiana Rainsburgh Briggs.